EnoMada/EnoMada/projects.md

 ### Threat Modeling for Xibalba Interactive

-🔹 Demonstrated critical SOC capabilities—threat modeling, vulnerability assessment, and attack surface analysis—through comprehensive risk identification and mitigation strategies for a game development studio.
+🔹 Designed and implemented a threat model to identify vulnerabilities and mitigate risks for a game development studio, ensuring secure deployment of new features.

 ![Metrics](https://img.shields.io/badge/Vulnerabilities%20Identified-8+-2A9D8F)
 ![Metrics](https://img.shields.io/badge/Threat%20Surface-20%25%20Reduction-264653)